CobayaSampler/cobaya/docs/installation.rst

 Optional: make cobaya faster with OpenBLAS
 ------------------------------------------

 BLAS is a collection of algorithms for linear algebra computations.
 There will most likely be a BLAS library installed already in your system.
-It is recommended to make sure that it is an efficient one, preferably the highly-parallellised OpenBLAS.
+It is recommended to make sure that it is an efficient one, preferably the highly-parallelised OpenBLAS.

 To check if OpenBLAS is installed, in Debian-like systems, type